 If you are a senior who has lost their license or are not comfortable driving, you might have a younger relative or caregiver take over as your chauffeur.

-But even though you are not the main driver, you still need car insurance to cover your vehicle.
-Because car insurance premiums typically are higher once drivers are past the age of retirement, it might be cheaper to let someone else be the main driver on a car in your name, but this will not be an option unless the person who drives you is a part of your household.
+But even though you are not the main driver, you still need auto insurance to cover your vehicle.
+Because car insurance premiums typically are higher once drivers are past the age of retirement, it might be cheaper to let someone else be the main driver on a vehicle in your name, but this will not be an option unless the person who drives you is a part of your household.

 You are a student driver or only hold a provisional license